Classic Chicken Cacciatore

 Instructions

-• Season the chicken pieces all over with salt and the red pepper flakes.
+• Brush oil all over the chicken pieces and then with salt and pepper.

-• Add the chicken to the skillet in a single layer, skin side down, and lower the heat to medium and sauté for about 8 minutes, until the have browned nicely on the bottoms.
+• Add the chicken to the skillet in a single layer, skin side down, and lower the heat to medium and sauté for about 8 minutes, until they have browned nicely on the bottoms.
+Use a pair of tongs to move the chicken around somewhat in the skillet.
+This will help to keep the chicken from sticking to the skillet (it's normal that it will stick some).

 • Flip the chicken pieces and sauté for another 8 minutes.